AurelienNioche/vocabulary-learning/README.md

    - Failed reviews: Decrease factor by 0.2 (minimum 1.3)

 3. **Word Selection Priority**:
-   - Based on multiple factors:
+   - Priority is calculated on a scale of 0.0 to 1.0+
+   - For existing words:
-     - Time since last review relative to scheduled interval
+     - Base priority = time since last review / optimal interval
-     - Success rate (lower rates get higher priority)
-     - Number of attempts (newer words get higher priority)
+     - Failed words get +0.3 priority bonus
+     - Overdue words can have priority > 1.0
+   - For new words:
+     - Priority = 0.8 if below MAX_ACTIVE_WORDS (8)
+     - Priority = 0.0 if at MAX_ACTIVE_WORDS
+   - This ensures:
+     - Overdue words (ratio > 1.0) take highest priority
-     - Last attempt result (failed words get higher priority)
+     - Failed words get next priority (base + 0.3)
-   - Words not due for review are skipped
+     - New words come next (0.8) when below limit
-   - New words get high but not maximum priority
+     - Non-due words have lowest priority
-   - Priority is scaled based on active word count
+   - Active word management:
+     - Maximum 8 active words at a time
+     - Word is "active" if it has attempts but isn't mastered
+     - New words only introduced when below limit
+     - Mastered words don't count toward limit

 4. **Word Mastery Criteria**:
    - A word is considered mastered when: